WeTransfer/format_parser/README.md

 ### CR2
 - CR2 examples are downloaded from http://www.rawsamples.ch/ and are Creative Common Licensed.

+### NEF
+- NEF examples are downloaded from http://www.rawsamples.ch/ and are Creative Common Licensed.

+### ERF
+- ERF examples are downloaded from http://www.rawsamples.ch/ and are Creative Common Licensed.

 ### FLAC
 - atc_fixture_vbr.flac is a converted version of the MP3 with the same name